bedecarroll/blog/content/posts/2013-11-29-the-internet-fishing-trawler-xp-strikes-back-edition.md

     [head on over to the Dell TechCenter to see all the little goodies](http://en.community.dell.com/techcenter/b/techcenter/archive/2013/11/27/dell-management-packs-now-support-microsoft-system-center-2012-r2.aspx).

-* I tend to rebuild my lab vCenter pretty often and now that I use the Nexus 1000v I think these awesome notes from Vallard at Vallard&#8217;s Tech Notes on
+* I tend to rebuild my lab vCenter pretty often and now that I use the Nexus 1000v I think these awesome notes from Vallard at Vallard's Tech Notes on
     [how to reconnect to an orphaned n1kv will come in handy](http://benincosa.com/blog/?p=808).
     Definitely one to keep around.